allanpersson/home-assistant-config/README.md

 ## PRs 📝
 You are more than welcome to submit PRs to my repo.
 This repo and documentation is "quite big" to keep up to date but i try my best!
 Your help is much appreciated on my code, broken links, typos etc.

+If you want to help take a look at the [Issues](https://github.com/allanpersson/home-assistant-config/issues) section.